In-Person & Virtual Training

 Do you remember when the phone was attached to the wall and had a leash?
 We cannot raise our children the way our parents raised us.
 That world no longer exists.

-Kids today are immersed in tweets, snaps, likes, shares, clicks, swipes and endless filtered selfies.
-They watch other people play Minecraft and Madden on YouTube, duck-lip face-swap with their bestie on Snapchat and post their unboxing video on Instagram of the highly anticipated Squishmallow release.
+Kids today are immersed in tweets, snaps, likes, shares, clicks, swipes, and endless filtered selfies.
+They watch other people play Minecraft and Madden on YouTube, duck-lip face-swap with their bestie on Snapchat, and post their unboxing video on Instagram of the highly anticipated Squishmallow release.

 But there is GOOD NEWS!!!!!!!